 You can read about resident pushback to RBP here.

-Good ancillary services can come in many different shapes and sizes, and not all are part of a third-party managed RBP, although that certainly is a proven way of adding them.
+Good ancillary services can come in many different shapes and sizes, and not all are just about making more money.
 HomeRiver Group, for example, sends each and every resident in a HomeRiver group managed home a holiday gift.

 “One thing that we're getting ready to do right now is our holiday gift to the residents, which is another win-win,” says HomeRiver Group CDO Andrew Propst.
-“We find local companies like restaurants or movie theaters, or the year movie theaters were closed, we were looking at maybe doing some bowling alleys.
+“We find local companies like restaurants or movie theaters.
 We buy a bunch of gift cards at a discount.
 We put it in a nice little letter and we send it out to the tenants.
-They get $50 in value, we paid $25 for that.
-And you know we make a pretty good spread, and we spread Christmas and holiday cheer.
+They get $50 in value, we paid $25 for that, and we spread Christmas and holiday cheer.
 And, you know, we get good Google reviews.
 It makes some money.
 We help local businesses.
 It's a big one.”

-Paul Mauk of Invitation Homes notes that ancillary services that don’t directly drive profit can still be hyper-effective as long term initiatives if they contribute to asset protection and low turnover rates in properties.
+Paul Mauk of Invitation Homes notes that ancillary services that don’t directly drive profit can still be hyper-effective as long term initiatives if they contribute to low turnover rates in properties.

-“And then one of the additional things would be, you know, items that aren’t necessarily potentially revenue drivers for us, but items that help us relative to asset preservation.
+Asset protection is also top of mind for Mauk as a long-term strategy.
+By shaping resident behavior, Invitation Homes can minimize vacancies and maximize lease compliance.
+“One additional thing would be items that aren’t necessarily potentially revenue drivers for us, but help us relative to asset preservation.
 So things that may be very specific and required within the lease, if we can find ways in which to make it an easier process for our residents, we can enhance our offering, enhance the experience for them, and increase the length of stay that we see from our residents.”

-This is a point that can’t be made enough, that minimizing turnover is the most important thing for property management companies.
-Your client is the investor and your product to the investor is the resident who lives in the property.
-The more time a resident lives there, the better ROI for the owner, which means better client retention for you and more potential for referrals.
+Minimizing turnover is the most important thing for most property management companies.
+The more time a resident lives in a property, the better ROI for the owner, which means better client retention for you and more potential for referrals.
 That’s why the resident experience aspect of ancillary services is so critical, even more so than the additional funds they can procure.
-We can talk about ancillary services for days but the successful adoption of your program will always hinge primarily on one question: Does it create value for the resident?
-Hence why JMAX Head Broker Steve Pardon weighs so heavily whether or not he believes he can offer a service in good faith.

 Let’s look at some examples of the best ancillary revenue ideas in property management right now.
 The services with an asterisk (*) are all available in Second Nature’s fully-managed Resident Benefits Package.

 HVAC repair costs have increased by 48.7% year over year, and an air filter delivery subscription can cut costs up to $300 per year.
-At Second Nature, we’ve seen our filter delivery service result in a 38% reduction fo total HVAC ticket requests, and save residents $14.82 per month in energy costs.
+At Second Nature, we’ve seen our filter delivery drive a 38% reduction in total HVAC ticket requests, and save residents $14.82 per month in energy costs on average.

 Resident Rewards Program*

-Residents receive rewards such as discounts to local businesses when they pay rent on time.
+Residents receive rewards like discounts to local businesses when they pay rent on time.
 You and your investors see an increase in on-time payments, and residents now see rent day as rewards day.

 Move-In Concierge*

-Any time we move, one of the biggest headaches is setting up utilities.
+Any time you move into a new house, one of the biggest headaches is setting up utilities.
 One great ancillary revenue stream is to provide a move-in concierge.
 At Second Nature, we manage this for you.
-Our move-in concierge helps residents with their best options int he area and can help simplify setup.
+Our move-in concierge helps residents find the best utility options in the area and can help simplify setup.
 In one phone call, residents get what they need.

 Identity Protection*